 Who would say no to that?

-The problem came when the richest and most brilliant members of society, now able to live forever, found that without the spur of mortality to drive them on, their creative juices simply stopped flowing.
+But what if the richest and most brilliant members of society found that without the spur of mortality to drive them on, their creative juices simply stopped flowing?

-Civilisation started gradually to decline, over a period of hundreds of years, with some shocking results.
+Civilisation starts gradually to decline, with shocking results.

-Until one day, a humble Biotime enforcement agent noticed that something was wrong with the system.
+Until one day, a humble Biotime enforcement agent notices that something is wrong with the system.

 Welcome to Biotime.